datastaxdevs/workshop-cassandra-application-development/README.md

 > _Tip_: call the database `workshops` and the keyspace `sensor_data`.

-_In case you already have a database `workshops` but no `sensor_data` keyspace, simply add it using the "Add Keyspace" button on the bottom right hand corner of your DB dashboard._
+_In case you already have a database `workshops` but no `sensor_data` keyspace, simply add it using the "Add Keyspace" button on the bottom right hand corner of your DB dashboard.
+You may have to "Resume" the database if it has been hibernated (on the free-tier only)._

 ## Steps